dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 ##### 2.3.4.3 Publication status annotation (publish slice)

-- Use `gcdfos:publicationStatus` (annotation property) with values `gcdfos:Draft` or `gcdfos:PublishReady` to control what goes into the publish slice.
+- Use `gcdfo:publicationStatus` (annotation property) with values `gcdfo:Draft` or `gcdfo:PublishReady` to control what goes into the publish slice.
-- Only terms marked `gcdfos:PublishReady` are extracted into the publish TTL; the slice strips the publicationStatus annotation.
+- Only terms marked `gcdfo:PublishReady` are extracted into the publish TTL; the slice strips the publicationStatus annotation.
-- Before setting `PublishReady`, ensure required metadata exist: `rdfs:label`, `IAO:0000115`, `rdfs:isDefinedBy`, a definition source (`iao:0000119` or `dcterms:source`), and at least one `gcdfos:theme`.
+- Before setting `PublishReady`, ensure required metadata exist: `rdfs:label`, `IAO:0000115`, `rdfs:isDefinedBy`, a definition source (`iao:0000119` or `dcterms:source`), and at least one `gcdfo:theme`.
-- Validation: run `make publish-validate` to flag PublishReady terms missing required metadata; run `make publish-slice` to generate `release/published/gcdfos-core.ttl` (PublishReady terms only, publicationStatus removed).
+- Validation: run `make publish-validate` to flag PublishReady terms missing required metadata; run `make publish-slice` to generate `release/published/gcdfo-core.ttl` (PublishReady terms only, publicationStatus removed).

 #### 2.3.5 Provenance and Citation Conventions